adm-pgraczyk/KnowledgeBase/README.md

 ## [!WARNING]
   Always review and test scripts before using them in a production environment
+## Disclaimer
+The scripts, command and configuration in this repository are provided for educational, administrative and reference purposes.
+Use them at your own risk.

 # [PL]
 # Zestaw narzędzi dla Administratorów Windows i Kopii zapasowych
 Prywatne repozytorium zawierające skrypty PowerShell, dokumentację techniczną, szablony oraz narzędzia wykorzystywane podczas codziennej administracji środowiskami Microsoft oraz kopiami zapasowymi